ankemp/stalker2-mod-manager/README.md

 - **Easy Mod Installation**: Add mods via Nexus Mods URL or local archive files
 - **Selective File Deployment**: Choose exactly which files from a mod to install
-- **Enable/Disable Mods**: Toggle mods on and off without removing them
+- **Enable/Disable Mods**: Toggle mods on and off instantly (changes staged until deployed)
 - **Automatic Updates**: Optionally check for mod updates on startup (configurable in settings)
 - **Bulk Operations**: Update all mods at once or individually
 - **Keyboard Shortcuts**: Quick access to common operations (Help > Keyboard Shortcuts)
 - **Modern UI**: Clean, dark-themed interface built with ttkbootstrap
-- **Safe Deployment**: Backup original files and manage conflicts
+- **Safe Deployment**: Use "Deploy Changes" to apply all staged changes with automatic backups

 ## Requirements